ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 On television shows, in movies and advertising of all kinds – let alone the pornography that is becoming increasingly mainstream in our society and around the world – not only women but girls, even young girls, are presented as objects that exist for the sexual pleasure of men.
 Girls and women get this message in many other ways too, including leering looks, unwanted sexual comments and other forms of sexual harassment.

 Girls and women quickly learn that it's hard to avoid being categorized as a "good" girl or a "slut."
 There are other stereotypes, of course, including "tease" and "bitch," and stereotypes of women who are homosexual.
-Again, all these stereotypes have something in common: a girls or woman is defined by her sexuality, more specifically by how boys and men experience her sexuality – as something good or bad, as something that renders her worthy of respect and care or, instead, of exploitation and abuse, including someone who "deserves" to be "taught a lesson" for sexually frustrating men, for acting like she's better than them, or for showing that she's "unworthy" of respect (because she's a "slut" or "whore").
+Again, all these stereotypes have something in common: a girl or woman is defined by her sexuality, more specifically by how boys and men experience her sexuality – as something good or bad, as something that renders her worthy of respect and care or, instead, of exploitation and abuse, including someone who "deserves" to be "taught a lesson" for sexually frustrating men, for acting like she's better than them, or for showing that she's "unworthy" of respect (because she's a "slut" or "whore").

 Tragically, then, for a girl or woman to be molested, raped or otherwise sexually assaulted is to experience a more extreme version of something they're constantly told they're "supposed" to be: passive objects for men's sexual use and domination, sexual objects whose feelings and needs are ignored and irrelevant.
 In addition, being sexually assaulted has forcibly caused them into a category of "damaged good" or "spoiled womanhood," at least with regard to their value as "respectable" sexual objects for boys and men.